Crouzon Syndrome Treatment Options

 Older children with Crouzon syndrome may develop sleep apnea symptoms or snoring when the combination of the small nose and poor midface growth result in a too-small airway.
 Sleep apnea can lead to problems with how the heart and brain develop.
 It needs to be treated early.

-A midface advancement (LeFort III midface advancement, or LeFort III osteotomy) to move the middle portion of the face forward and align the upper and lower jaw to create a larger airway is often considered in childhood.
+, or LeFort III osteotomy) to move the middle portion of the face forward and align the upper and lower jaw to create a larger airway is often considered in childhood.

 Seattle Children's specializes in this method.
 We have one of the largest groups of patients in the country who have had this treatment.
 It may cure sleep apnea, as it did for the girl in these photos.